Skip to content

 Mastering the Title Tag: How To Create Page Titles for SEO Success

-Key Takeaways
+Article Takeaways

-• Title tags are a HTML code snippet that helps users and search engines understand what your webpages are about
+• Title tags are a HTML code snippet that helps users and search engines understand what your webpages are about.

-• A good title tag is 50-60 characters long and tells the reader about the central topic of a webpage at a glance
+• A good title tag is 50-60 characters long and tells the reader about the central topic of a webpage at a glance.

-• Title tags should be optimised based on keyword research, user search intent and your SEO strategy
+• Title tags should be optimised based on keyword research, user search intent and your SEO strategy.

-• Writing and optimising title tags is an ongoing process that should be part of your regular SEO efforts
+• Writing and optimising title tags is an ongoing process that should be part of your regular SEO efforts.

-What are title tags?
+What are Title Tags?

 A title tag is a piece of HTML that’s used to define the title of a webpage.
 Title tags aren’t displayed on-page, but they are displayed in search engine results, browser tabs and social media posts.